50 Clean Eating Tips for Weight Loss

 This four-word phrase is a must-do when it comes to clean eating.
 "Have sauces and dressings served on the side, so you can control the amount you eat or skip them completely," says Kotsopoulos.
 "If it's a cream or butter sauce avoid it completely and use fresh lemon juice and olive oil instead."

 Attention: Avoid Processed Fat-free Foods at All Costs

-Snackwell cookies, we’re looking at you.
-“Overly refined foods, especially refined carbohydrates like fat-free cookies, cakes or chips, can trigger inflammation and actually make you hungrier through the day.
-Instead, choose high-quality whole food – for snacks try nut butter and fruit or celery, or enjoy an occasional cookie made with higher quality ingredients – like real butter (grass-fed organic, even better), and organic whole grains,” suggests Kay.
-Find out the 17 Cheap Organic Foods You Should Be Buying.
+Snackwell cookies, we're looking at you.
+"Overly refined foods, especially refined carbohydrates like fat-free cookies, cakes or chips, can trigger inflammation and actually make you hungrier through the day.
+Instead, choose high-quality whole food—for snacks try nut butter and fruit or celery, or enjoy an occasional cookie made with higher quality ingredients—like real butter (grass-fed organic, even better), and organic whole grains," suggests Kay.

 Be a Smarter Meat-eater